lemonliu2023/lingo-reader/README.md

 2. add a link to blingo-reader github on the homepage.
 3. add a new way to open files.
 Enable users to open file via urls.
 4. add navMap in Book page.
-5. handle jump logic when user click an \<a\> tag dynamically rendered.
 6. the `xml2js` and `jszip` are very large.
 Find a way to reduce their size.
 7. adjust ui in book page.
-8. exploring a unified api for different ebook file parser.
-9. picture preview
+7. picture preview
-10. use scroll api to finish column reader
+8. use scroll api to finish column reader
+9. √ exploring a unified api for different ebook file parser.
+   1. write documentation include epub-parser, mobi-parser, reader-html
+   2. write blog to explain how to parse epub, mobi or kf8 file
-11. Now the file is loaded into memory all at once and then processed, this will be bad when ebook files are vary large.
-So it could be better to convert the way to ondemand loading.
+10. Now the file is loaded into memory all at once and then processed, this will be bad when ebook files are vary large.
+It could be better to convert the way to ondemand loading.
+11. find test case